divyammanit/MusicPlayer/README.md

 # MUSIC-PLAYER

-https://musicplayercustomized.000webhostapp.com/  tap this link to see the project
+https://musicplayersys.000webhostapp.com/  tap this link to see the project Avoid using google chrome